Page: 1 2

 - The research results, or any associated statistics, are effectively anonymised

 6.2.5 However, the University may still choose to disclose the information to the data subject, unless by doing so this would breach another individual's data protection rights.

 6.2.6 The legislation recognises that the value of access to personal data in research may outweigh an individual's desire to exercise a high level of control over the use of their data.
-Researchers wishing to use sensitive personal data should be able to do so, if they can demonstrate a significant public interest, they have secured the approval of the Faculty Research Integrity Committee and they adhere to the procedural safeguards required by law.
+Researchers wishing to use special category personal data can do so under GDPR Art 9.2.(j), if they can demonstrate that it is proportionate to the aim pusued, they have secured the approval of the School Research Integrity Committee and they adhere to the procedural safeguards required by law.